The protagonist and narrator of

 Read an in-depth analysis of Estella.

-Miss Havisham is the wealthy, eccentric old woman who lives in a manor called Satis House near Pip’s village.
+Miss Havisham is a wealthy, eccentric old woman who lives in a manor called Satis House near Pip’s village.
 She is manic and often seems insane, flitting around her house in a faded wedding dress, keeping a decaying feast on her table, and surrounding herself with clocks stopped at twenty minutes to nine.
 As a young woman, Miss Havisham was jilted by her fiancé minutes before her wedding, and now she has a vendetta against all men.
 She deliberately raises Estella to be the tool of her revenge, training her beautiful ward to break men’s hearts.

 Pip’s brother-in-law, the village blacksmith, Joe stays with his overbearing, abusive wife—known as Mrs. Joe—solely out of love for Pip.
-Joe’s quiet goodness makes him one of the few completely sympathetic characters in Great Expectations.
-Although he is uneducated and unrefined, he consistently acts for the benefit of those he loves and suffers in silence when Pip treats him coldly.
+Joe’s quiet goodness makes him one of the few completely sympathetic characters in

 The powerful, foreboding lawyer hired by Magwitch to supervise Pip’s elevation to the upper class.
 As one of the most important criminal lawyers in London, Jaggers is privy to some dirty business; he consorts with vicious criminals, and even they are terrified of him.
 But there is more to Jaggers than his impenetrable exterior.
 He often seems to care for Pip, and before the novel begins he helps Miss Havisham to adopt the orphaned Estella.
 Jaggers smells strongly of soap: he washes his hands obsessively as a psychological mech-anism to keep the criminal taint from corrupting him.